Mifflin Tree Watering Sign-up. It takes a village!

 Written Steps:

-16. Once all the trees have absorbed 15 gallons (3 buckets of water) each, bring the empty bucket(s) and hose back up the hill to the storage area behind the wall.
+14. Once all the trees have absorbed 15 gallons (3 buckets of water) each, bring the empty bucket(s) and hose back up the hill and steps, to the storage area next to the wall.

-18. Unscrew the hose from the waterspout and wind up the hose in concentric circles, like a curled-up snake, back into the silver can and put the lid back on.
+16. Unscrew the hose from the waterspout and wind up the hose in concentric circles, like a curled-up snake, back into the silver can, place the two white buckets inside the can, and put the lid back on.

 If you have questions or can't water on the weekend you signed up for contact Sarah Grogan _ email: s.grogan2@gmail.com _ call or text: 860-917-4375